jamessouth/knockout-demo/art.md

 Radial gradients in canvas drawing take two circles as arguments and then color stops can be added.
 You can then apply the gradient as either a fill style or a stroke style.
 ##Conclusion

-Knockout text is a cool effect that is easy to implement accessibly and when we use Houdini to make the backgrounds, we can randomly generate attractive, automatically-adjusting patterns to show through our knocked-out text as an alternative to having to load images as the background.
+Knockout text is a cool effect that is easy to implement accessibly, and when we use Houdini to make the backgrounds, we can randomly generate attractive patterns to show through our knocked-out text as an alternative to having to load images.
 This technique works with the Houdini polyfill and can be used anywhere; the only limit is your imagination!
-I hope you found this article useful and that you will please like and share with the world!
+I hope that you found this article useful and that you will please like and share with the world!